lancedb/documentation/docs/src/examples/serverless_lancedb_with_s3_and_lambda.md

+---
+title: Serverless LanceDB with AWS S3 & Lambda | Cloud Deployment Guide
+description: Learn how to deploy LanceDB in a serverless architecture using AWS S3 and Lambda.
+Includes setup, configuration, and best practices for cloud deployment.
+---

 # Serverless LanceDB

 ## Store your data on S3 and use Lambda to compute embeddings and retrieve queries in production easily.